josh-wilson6289/mars-vacation-homes/README.md

 # Mars-Vacation-Homes
 Our first  project must use 2 server side API's as well as 1 new third party API.
-It also must be interactive and use CSS framework, it also cannot use alerts or prompts.
+It also must be interactive,u se CSS framework, and cannot use alerts or prompts.

 ## Collaborators
 Josh Wilson